cinnamon-bun/waffletone/README.md

 Move up one button to +1 semitone.
 Move right one button to +3 semitones (a minor third interval).

-Think of vertical columns as strings which increase in pitch as you move up them.
+**Think of vertical columns as strings** which increase in pitch as you move up them.
+And each string is higher than the last as you move to the right.

 This is similar to a chromatic button accordion (C system) except that's slanted into a hexagonal grid, and this is in a square grid.